 After teaching at Columbia during 1985-86, Shikaki returned to the West Bank to work as a professor at An-Najjah National University.
 When that school was temporarily closed during the First Palestinian Intifada, Shikaki taught briefly at the University of Wisconsin-Milwaukee.
 In 1990 he moved to Tampa, Florida to become a director and research associate at the World & Islam Studies Enterprise (WISE), a think tank recently established by then-University of South Florida (USF) professor Sami Al-Arian, who was also the head of Palestinian Islamic Jihad‘s (PIJ) terrorist operations in North America.

 Shikaki was hired as a USF professor in 1991, but when An-Najjah University reopened later that year, he tried to return to his previous post there.
-However, Israeli authorities—citing intelligence which indicated that Shikaki’s brother, Fathi Shikaki, was the head of PIJ—denied Khalil Shikaki permission to enter the country.
+However, Israeli authorities—citing intelligence which indicated that Shikaki’s older brother, Fathi Shikaki, was the head of PIJ—denied Khalil Shikaki permission to enter the country.
 Eventually, though, Shikaki persuaded the U.S. State Department to pressure Israel into granting him entry, which Israel ultimately did.

-In the 2005 terrorism trial of Sami Al-Arian, prosecutors presented evidence proving conclusively that Shikaki was a key player in PIJ’s American arm; that in the early 1990s he had received numerous payments and money transfers from accounts belonging to Al-Arian and groups affiliated with him; that he had held and distributed money in the West Bank for Al-Arian associates; that he had maintained an ongoing and friendly relationship with high-ranking PIJ operative Ramadan Abdullah Shallah, who advocated the use of “armed struggle” and “martyrdom” operations against Israel; and that he had collaborated with his brother (Fathi Shikaki) and Shallah in several projects, including one revolving around Hamas political bureau chief Mousa Abu Marzook.
+In the 2005 terrorism trial of Sami Al-Arian, prosecutors presented evidence proving conclusively that Shikaki was a key player in PIJ’s American arm; that in the early 1990s he had received numerous payments and money transfers from accounts belonging to Al-Arian and groups affiliated with him; that he had held and distributed money in the West Bank for Al-Arian associates; that he had maintained an ongoing and friendly relationship with high-ranking PIJ operative Ramadan Abdullah Shallah, who advocated the use of “armed struggle” and “martyrdom” operations against Israel; and that he had collaborated with his older brother (Fathi Shikaki) and Shallah in several projects, including one revolving around Hamas political bureau chief Mousa Abu Marzook.